feranick/MultiFit/README.md

 (note the corerct use of flags):

 1. For single file:
-python multifit.py -f filename n
+./multifit.py -f filename n

 2. For batch fitting:
-python multifit.py -b n
+./multifit.py -b n

-3. For map fitting (map acquired with Horiba LabSpec5): python multifit.py -m filename n
+3. For map fitting (map acquired with Horiba LabSpec5):
+./multifit.py -m filename n

-4. Create new input paramter file (xlsx) python multifit.py -i
+4. Create new input paramter file (xlsx)
+./multifit.py -i

 where n: